|Secret Penny Stocks Guide +128.38%

 Rule #7 - don't fall in love with any stock

 Always remember you are trading penny stocks, not investing.
 Trading means you buy and sell a stock in a short period of time usually within a few days to a few weeks, whereas investing means you buy and hold a stock for a year or two or even longer.
 So if your stock is falling and hit your stop loss, sell it. don't try to double down or do anything crazy.
 I see many traders double down, and even triple down on a losing trade and eventually lose everything on a single trade. it is not worth it, take your loss and move on.

 Rule #8 - Record your trades & learn from your mistakes

 You should have a trade journey that lists all your trades, for both winning and losing trades.
-You should study them and learn from them especially the losing trades.
-Try to find a pattern and avoid the losing trades and learn from your mistakes.
+You should study them and learn from them, especially the losing trades.
+Try to find a pattern and avoid losing trades and learn from your mistakes.

 You should always trade based on your strategies and rules.
 Never trade penny stocks based on tips from penny stock gurus or your friends.
 You can use the tips and do further research yourself, and see if the stock meets your trading criteria, just don't buy or sell the stock purely based on their tips.

 Rule #10 - Follow your own rules closely

 You should always follow your own rules when it comes to penny stock trading.
 When you enter a trade, you should have a stop loss and a target price in mind.
 If the stock price hits your target or your stop loss, you should sell it.
 Never let your ego get in the way, and think this time is going to be different.
 Trading penny stocks and making money for the long term is all about discipline.
 If you let yourself break your own rule once, chances are you are going to break your rules again in the future, and eventually you may lose all your money because of one or more bad trades.